 - Traumatic brain injury resulted in death in 51 to 74 percent of single-vehicle side impact car accidents and 41 to 64 percent of multiple vehicle side impact car accidents.

-- Females are more likely to suffer a TBI in side impact car accidents than men due men having more neck strength.
+- Females are more likely to suffer a TBI in side-impact car accidents than men due to men having more neck strength.

 When children are in the vehicle during side impact car accidents, the research revealed: